centrifuge/documentation/docs/tinlake/contracts/contracts.md

 To initiate the collection, any user can call `seize` on the Collector.
 The Collector then calls `get` on Threshold.
 If ```Debt < Threshold```, Collector aborts the action.
 If ```Debt > Threshold```, Collector calls `claim` to move the NFT from the Shelf to the Collector.
 From there, Liquidators can collect the NFT at a price set by a service provider.
 Note, that only whitelisted Liquidators can call `collect`.

 ## Lender Contracts
-The Lender Contracts interact with the borrower side by supplying an amount of Currency ERC20 as requested by the Shelf.balanceRequest() method.
+The Lender Contracts interact with the borrower side by supplying an amount of Currency ERC20 as requested by the `Shelf.balanceRequest()` method.

 ![Lender Contracts Call Graph](../../../src/images/tinlake/lender.svg)

-Tinlake enables lenders to invest two differenct tranches: A senior tranche issuing a token called DROP, and a junior tranche issuing a token called TIN.
+Tinlake enables lenders to invest in two differenct tranches: A senior tranche issuing a token called DROP, and a junior tranche issuing a token called TIN.
 This structure is similar to [senior/junior structures in finance](blah).

 In a set-up with two tranches, risk and returns of the portfolio are usually not allocated "pro rata" (corresponding to their investment volume) but according to a predefined waterfall.